Extraterrestrial (2014 film): Plot

 A panicked woman runs to a shop wanting to use the phone.
 After being denied entry, she enters a nearby phone booth, and is taken by a flash of light.

 April and her boyfriend Kyle leave to spend the weekend at her parents' cabin.
 However Kyle has invited his friends Seth, Melanie, and Seth's girlfriend Lex.
 Along the way, Seth sets off fireworks in the car and they are pulled over by Sheriff Murphy, who gives them a warning.
 They make it to the cabin and begin drinking and smoking marijuana bought from April's nearby family friend, Travis.
 Kyle proposes to April, which she rejects, angering him.
 Later they see something crash in the woods, and upon investigating find that it is an alien spacecraft, with footprints leading away from the crash site.

 Returning to the cabin, the group encounters and shoots one of the aliens.
 They attempt to drive to the nearest town for help but are cut off by a fallen tree.
 A spacecraft appears overhead and abducts Lex as the rest flee to Travis's house.
 April explains what has happened and Travis gives his theory: that the aliens and the U.S. government have had a treaty since the Roswell incident; the aliens abduct people while the government is left to clean up the mess.
 There is only one rule: no human must engage them.
 Since April has shot one of them, it is considered a breach of the treaty, and now the aliens are hunting for them.
-The kids run back to the cabin and board up the windows, while Travis stays behind to fight, only to get killed by the aliens.
+The kids run back to the cabin and board up the windows, while Travis stays behind to fight, only to be killed by the aliens.